A quantum shuffle approach to quantum affine super algebra of type $C(2)^{(2)}$ and its equitable presentation: Introduction

 \subsection{Further Applications}

-(1) The $q$-shuffle algebra and equitable presentation have played a fundamental role in guiding our work.
-In our recent work \cite{ZH1}, with the help of the above results, we discovered two new $q$-Onsager (super)algebras $\mathcal{B}_c^a$ and $\mathcal{B}_c^s$ associated with $\mathcal{U}_q(\widehat{\mathfrak{sl}_2})$ and $U_q(C(2)^{(2)})$ respectively (actually, those two algebras are new $i$-quantum groups of rank one in admissible and super world), which generated by $B_0, B_1$ and relations
+(1) The $q$-shuffle superalgebra and bosonization of $U_q(C(2)^{(2)})$ have played a fundamental role in guiding our work.
+In our recent work \cite{ZH1}, with the help of the above results, we discovered a new $q$-Onsager superalgebra $\mathcal{B}_c^s$ associated with $U_q(C(2)^{(2)})$ (actually, this algebra is a new $i$-quantum group of rank one in super world), which is generated by $B_0, B_1$ and relations